Cinderella Man: Release

 In a campaign to boost ticket sales after the film's low opening, AMC Theatres advertised on June 24, 2005, that in 30 markets (about 150 theaters nationwide), it would offer a refund to any ticket-buyer dissatisfied with the film.
 The advertisement, published in The New York Times and other papers and on internet film sites, read, "AMC believes Cinderella Man is one of the finest motion pictures of the year!
 We believe so strongly that you'll enjoy Cinderella Man we're offering a Money Back Guarantee."
 The promotion moderately increased box office revenue for a short period, while at least 50 patrons demanded refunds.
 Following suit, Cinemark Theatres also offered a money-back guarantee in 25 markets that did not compete with AMC Theatres.
 AMC had last employed such a strategy (in limited markets) for the 1988 release of Mystic Pizza, while 20th Century Fox had unsuccessfully tried a similar ploy for its 1994 remake of Miracle on 34th Street.

 Reception

+Box office

+Cinderella Man earned $61.6 million in the United States and Canada, and $46.9 million in other territories, for a worldwide total of $108.5 million.

+In the United States and Canada, Cinderella Man opened alongside The Sisterhood of the Traveling Pants and Lords of Dogtown, and ranked fourth for the weekend with $18.3 million, a gross that was lower than expected.
+In its second weekend, the film dropped 46.9% to sixth, grossing $9.7 million.
+In its third weekend, the film dropped another 42.7% to seventh, taking in $5.6 million.

+The film's second biggest market was Japan, where it grossed $2.5 million in its opening weekend and ranked fifth.
+The film ended its run in the country with a $10.1 million gross.

 Critical response

 Rotten Tomatoes reported an approval rating of 80% based on 215 reviews, with an average rating of 7.4/10.
 The website's critics consensus reads: "With grittiness and an evocative sense of time and place, Cinderella Man is a powerful underdog story.
 And Ron Howard and Russell Crowe prove to be a solid combination."
-Metacritic assigned the film a weighted average score of 69 out of 100, based on 40 critics, indicating "generally favorable reviews".
+Metacritic assigned the film a weighted average score of 69 out of 100, based on 40 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film a rare average grade of "A+".

-The film earned $61 million at the US box office and $108 million worldwide.
+Roger Ebert of The Chicago Sun-Times gave the film three-and-a-half out of four stars.
+He wrote that while Cinderella Man was effecting as a boxing movie, its true genius was in Giamatti's "home run" portrayal of Gould and Crowe's against type performance as a "level-headed, sweet-tempered" family man: "You'd have to go back to actors like James Stewart and Spencer Tracy to find such goodness and gentleness".